 In 1971, President Nixon permanently dislodged the USD from the gold standard, ending nearly forty years of global monetary policy in which the USD was equal to a fixed price for gold.
 In its place, Nixon decided to introduce a floating currency exchange system called Fiat which remains in place today.

-The impact was disastrous any which way you look at it.
+Nixon ends gold standard , the impact of Richard Nixon gold standard was disastrous any which way you look at it.
 The real estate market ballooned to obscene levels and the cost of living induced the consumer market to shrink.
 The ‘Great Inflation’ had set in.

 What is Fiat money?